paulpierce34/WillowBot/README.md

 - cd to script installation directory

 **HOW TO USE:**
+- Move your OSRS character to East Port Sarim willow trees (to the right of the bar there are 4 willow trees)
 - python WillowBot.py
-- CTRL+C to cancel script execution
+- CTRL+C to cancel script execution for whatever reason.
+Can always be restarted in this same location.
-- Must be run in East Port Sarim next to the 4 willow trees

 **TIPS:**
 - If you're having trouble with accuracy, try to imitate the screen resolution/zoom/camera angle shown in the above youtube video.
+This is extremely important for script functionality!
 Also, while not mandatory, having sprint enabled makes script much more smooth.
 This is by no means a finished product, but it's a start!